abhinavsingh/proxy.py/README.md

 Things to notice from above logs:

 - `Loaded plugin`
-  - `proxy.py` will load `proxy.http.proxy.HttpProxyPlugin` by default.
+  - `proxy.py` will load `proxy.http.proxy.HttpProxyPlugin` by default
   - As name suggests, this core plugin adds `http(s)` proxy server capabilities to `proxy.py` instance

-- `Started N workers`
+- `Started N threadless workers`
-  - Use `--num-workers` flag to customize number of worker processes.
-  - By default, `proxy.py` will start as many workers as there are CPU cores on the machine.
+  - By default, `proxy.py` will start as many workers as there are CPU cores on the machine
+  - Use `--num-workers` flag to customize number of worker processes
+  - See [Threads vs Threadless](#threads-vs-threadless) to understand how to control execution mode

 - `Started server on ::1:8899`
   - By default, `proxy.py` listens on IPv6 `::1`, which is equivalent of IPv4 `127.0.0.1`